Tell us about your background. How did you become a designer?

 It started as a school project where we were supposed to make an hommage to the Gerrit Rietveld chair “Red and Blue chair” (1918).
 I made something that could be interpreted as a rocking horse … After the studies I did a remake and made the rocking horse a commercial product.

-Why children need your play furniture de paard?
+Why children need your rocking horses De Paard?

 I can not really say that children need my products, but I know that their parents do!
 And that is because we as consumers need to stop purchasing everything that is produced and focus on fewer and more environmentally friendly products.
 We need to buy products that last and does not become trash after some years of usage.
 I would like to say that my products give the buyer a clean conscience.

-Are there other products that you produce specifically for children?
+Are there other furniture that you produce specifically for children?